ajgriman/ajgriman.github.io/_projects/localmarche.md

 # tags: []
 ---

-I engineered a Ruby script that transforms barcode-scanned data into Wix-compatible CSV formats, enabling granular weight-based product variations (e.g., 100g, 500g, 1kg versions of the same item).
-This automated workflow eliminated stock discrepancies while giving customers dynamic dropdown menus to select preferred packaging sizes.
+A Ruby script was developed to transform barcode scanner data into CSV formats compatible with Wix, enabling product variations by weight (e.g., 100g, 500g, 1kg versions of the same item).
+This automated workflow eliminated stock discrepancies and provided dropdown menus for selecting product presentations.

-To address Venezuela's dual-currency economy, I implemented JavaScript that fetches real-time USD/VES rates from exchangerate-api.com.
-Prices dynamically convert to Bolívares at point-of-view, with exchange rates updating daily.
-Mobile-first optimization ensured seamless shopping across devices, while Wix's native SEO tools boosted organic discoverability for local grocery searches.
+For the Venezuelan dual-currency economy, JavaScript was implemented to fetch real-time USD/VES rates from exchangerate-api.com.
+Prices are dynamically converted to Bolívares at the time of viewing, with daily updates.
+Mobile-first optimization ensured a smooth purchasing experience, while Wix's SEO tools improved visibility in local grocery searches.

-Navigating Wix's closed ecosystem demanded creative problem-solving: customized scripts bypassed platform limitations in inventory management, though front-end modifications were restricted to Wix's modules.
-This project deepened my expertise in SaaS workarounds and hybrid solutions (external APIs + proprietary platforms).
+Working within Wix's closed ecosystem required creative solutions: custom scripts overcame inventory management limitations, although front-end modifications were restricted to Wix modules.
+The project enhanced expertise in hybrid solutions (external APIs + proprietary platforms).